miho/VMF-Text-Tutorials/VMF-Text-Tutorial-01/README.md

 }
 ```

 Parsing a string is something you could have done with plain ANTLR.
 So why do we need this?
-First, we get al the benefits from [VMF](https://github.com/miho/VMF).
-The object graph isfully observable, supports undo/redo, cloning and a lot more.
+First, we get all the benefits of [VMF](https://github.com/miho/VMF).
+The object graph is fully observable, supports undo/redo, cloning and a lot more.
 But most importantly, we get **unparsing** support.
 That is, we can write a modified version of the model back into its textual representation.
 Now let's go through the code from above:

 First, we create a parser: